-4.7.2 HWT Progress
+4.7.2 TBC Progress

-HWT does not serve end-use customers or have a traditional service territory and does not expect to need to implement a PSPS.
-Therefore, HWT does not have key program targets related to PSPS that it intends to track over time.
-HWT does not anticipate engaging with vulnerable communities regarding PSPS.
-HWT's Emergency Operations Plan includes a protocol for engaging with other critical stakeholders (e.g., CAISO, SDG&E, local fire agencies) regarding a potential PSPS event.
-HWT reports that it expects that the interconnecting transmission owner, SDG&E, would be the main driver of PSPS impacting HWT's service territory.
-If SDG&E calls for a PSPS of its interconnected or nearby facilities, HWT will use that decision as input to inform the consideration for a PSPS of the HWT facilities.
-FI If SDG&E's PSPS results in the de-energization of HWT's facilities, HWT's system would pose minimal fire risk to the public.
+TBC does not serve end-use customers or have a traditional service territory and does not expect to need to implement a PSPS.
+Thus, TBC does not have key program targets related to PSPS that it intends to track over time.
+TBC does not anticipate engaging with vulnerable communities regarding PSPS.
+However, in its Emergency Operations Plan and Emergency Action Plan, TBC has a protocol for engaging with other critical stakeholders (e.g., CAISO, PG&E, local fire agencies) regarding a potential PSPS event.

-Energy Safety finds that HWT has satisfactorily documented its PSPS practices and capabilities.
+Energy Safety finds that TBC has satisfactorily documented its PSPS practices and capabilities.